 In Texas, a judge reserves the right to award an additional recovery amount to an accident victim for a defendant’s gross negligence, known as exemplary or punitive damages.
 If a judge finds the defendant’s actions meet the definition of gross negligence, he or she may grant additional compensation as a form of punishment against the defendant, to show the community the judge will not tolerate that type of recklessness.
 Gross negligence often goes alongside broken laws and criminal charges for a defendant’s actions.

 Vicarious liability is the legal responsibility one entity has over the negligence of another in its jurisdiction or control.
 The government, for example, has vicarious liability for the actions of public schools, public bus drivers and government agents.
 A parent or pet owner will have vicarious responsibility for a minor child or animal.
 An employer will have vicarious liability over its employees.
 Since the law cannot hold these agents responsible for themselves, it will hold the master responsible for negligence instead.

 Vicarious liability can often earn an injured party a better compensatory award than he or she would have been able to receive from the agent alone.
 Holding a hospital liable for the malpractice of a nurse, for example, would generally yield better insurance coverage than a lawsuit against the individual nurse.
 In other cases, vicarious liability allows an injured victim to file a claim he or she otherwise would not have been able to file, such as against a dog or child.
-Turn to a lawyer to ask questions about the types of negligence your case might involve in Texas.
+Turn to a Dallas personal injury attorney to ask questions about the types of negligence your case might involve in Texas.